ere6us/100-days-of-code/log.md

 * Createad a basic window in Qt-designer<br> but could create the whole assignment due to lack of time

 **Thoughts:** Not counting it as day 24 because did just college assignments.

+### Day 24: August 17, 2020

+**Today's Progress**:
+* Solved daily leetcode question
+* Watched the AI lectures.

+**Thoughts:** After an exhausting week today was a rest day. <br>From tomorrow, gonna dive into another exhausting week 2. <br>
+Found that in AI, the graphs and algos need to be strong.
+So gonna solve some questions.